Glossary TermApril 20, 2024

 • Whales or institutions are moving

-• Could be start of new trend OR blow-off top
+• Could be start of a new trend OR blow-off top

-Trading implication: Wait for the dust to settle before jumping in
+Trading implication: Wait for the dust to settle before entering

 Pattern 2: Volume Decline